 This 7 acre lake set in the grounds of the National Trust’s Petworth House estate is surrounded by parkland where the estates herds of fallow deer can often be seen grazing.

 The Tench now average three to four pounds with the odd larger fish reported.
-The Bream have done really well and are now approaching double figures with a best of 9lb 7oz so far reported.
+The Bream have done really well, large bags are often caught.
+A few approaching double figures have been caught with a best of 9lb 7oz so far reported, although the average one will be 4 – 5lbs.

-Some of the Crucians are over three pounds, the Roach, Rudd and Perch go to 2lbs and the lake also contains the odd Carp to mid double figures as well.
-Match weights on the water now exceed 50lb and pleasure bags to 90lb have been reported.
+Some of the Crucians are over three pounds, the Roach, Rudd and Perch go to 2lbs and the lake also contains the odd Carp to mid double figures.
+There are numerous Pike to 25lb also.
+Match weights on the water have exceeded 80lb and pleasure bags to 100lb have been quite regularly reported.

 Please be aware that The National Trust now charge for Parking at Petworth Park. – We have negotiated an exemption for our Members who will be provided with a permit.
 Members are advised that the Club will not be held liable if a Member is penalised for failing to properly display their permit.